RedHat-Israel/ROSE/README.md

 You can also install packages from your distribution, but they may be too old.

-After creating the environment, we want to activate and enter our environment:
+After creating the environment, we want to activate and enter our environment.
+(Make sure you're in the ROSE directory):

     pipenv shell